 All fees quoted are annual fees, as set by the Department of Education and Skills.

-The Student Contribution Fee is set annually by the Department of Education & Skills, and is subject to annual changes.
-The fee for 2023/24 is €3,000.
+The Student Contribution Fee is set by the Department of Education & Skills and is currently €3,000 per year.

 All students are charged the Student Contribution Fee.
 Those students in receipt of grant assistance may have their Student Contribution Fee paid for them by the grant awarding authority.
 Since 2010, students may not avail of both the BTEA and a maintenance grant.
 However, students who opt to avail of the BTEA may also apply to SUSI to have their Student Contribution Fee paid.